-If a fingerprint notice or interview notice is mailed but not received, the customer or representative can contact the National Customer Service Center (NCSC) and request that a duplicate notice be sent.
+If a fingerprint notice or interview notice is mailed but not received, the customer or representative can contact the USCIS Contact Center and request that a duplicate notice be sent.

 If an applicant reports a P.O.
 Box for receipt of USCIS mail, but his residence changes, should he still file a change of address notice?

 USCIS responded that yes, the applicant still needs to complete Form AR-11 to change his/her residence address because the physical address information helps to determine the applicant's jurisdiction.
 In addition, INA 265 (a) states "Each alien required to be registered under this title who is within the United States shall notify the Attorney General in writing of each change of address and new address within ten days from the date of such change..."

 If someone has moved several times, and has not submitted an AR-11, should he submit one change of address showing the current address, or do they need to file a series of AR-11s to indicate each of the interim addresses as well as the current address?